danlidennydeng/react-hooks-gopinav/README.md

 useReducer returns a pair of values. [newState, dispatch]

 userReducer Summary
-* useReducer is a hook that is used for statement in React
+* useReducer is a hook that is used for state management in React
-* useReducer is related to reducer functions
+* useReducer is related to Javascript reducer functions
 * useReducer(reducer, initialState)
 * reducer(currentState, action)